A slideshow is worth a million words

 Questions, comments or suggestions?
 Contact us at firstname.lastname@example.org.

-Copyright (c) 2014 Todd Froemling.
+Copyright (c) 2014 Todd Froemling (Other project).
 Flickrit uses the Galleria classic theme and Flickr plugin, which were released under the MIT License.